 The magnitude of an omission or misstatement of accounting information that, in the light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would have been changed or influenced by the omission or misstatement.”

-Let us take the example of a large company that had a building located in the hurricane zone during the recent natural calamity.
-The company building has been totally destroyed by the hurricane and after a gruesome legal battle with the insurance provider, the company has reported an extraordinary loss of $30,000.
+Let us take the example of a large company with a building located in the hurricane zone during the recent natural calamity.
+The hurricane has destroyed the company building, and after a gruesome legal battle with the insurance provider, the company has reported an extraordinary loss of $30,000.
 Determine the materiality of the event based on the below-given conditions:

-- For company B which is very small and generates a net income of $90,000
+- Company B which is very small and generates a net income of $90,000

 a) Now, let us calculate the materiality for company A by dividing the loss of $30,000 by the net income of the company i.e. $30,000 / $4,000,000 * 100% = 0.08%